 - would be likely to prejudice the taking of appropriate action in relation to suspected unlawful activity or misconduct of a serious nature, that relates to our functions or activities; or

 - would be likely to prejudice enforcement related activities carried out by, or for, an enforcement body.

-If we refuse to give you access we will provide you with reasons for our refusal.
-Generally, if you request us to do so we will amend any personal information we hold about you which is inaccurate, incomplete or out of date.
+If we refuse to give you access to personal information, we will provide you with reasons for our refusal.
+Generally, on your request we will amend any personal information we hold about you which is inaccurate, incomplete or out of date.